bigethan/github-fluid-userscript/README.md

 github-fluid-userscript
 =======================

-A userscript for managing a github repo a little easier (with a focus on pull requests)
+A userscript for managing a github repo a little easier (with a focus on pull requests).
+Designed with organization use in mind, less so for managing disparate projects, but the code for scattered projects is in the history (it was removed with: https://github.com/bigethan/github-fluid-userscript/commit/c0489fbb9a95db6537bd224e5aaba38338cec8de#github-fluid.user.js)

 Features:
 - give it a list of usernames, and it'll: